-The Board of Directors met seven times in 2021.
-Each incumbent director attended (in person or by video) 100% of the aggregate number of meetings of the Board and of the committees of the Board on which he or she served.
+The Board of Directors met eight times in 2023.
+Each incumbent director attended (in person or by video) at least 95% of the aggregate number of meetings of the Board and of the committees of the Board on which he or she served.
 It is the policy of the Company that all persons who are candidates for election to the Board of Directors at an Annual Meeting of Stockholders should attend that meeting.
-All of the candidates for election to the Board of Directors who were also candidates in 2021 attended the 2021 Annual Meeting of Stockholders.
+All of the candidates for election to the Board of Directors who were also candidates in 2023 attended the 2023 Annual Meeting of Stockholders.